JKChang2015/semantic_dev_tech_test/README.md

 * Query for wine types and individual wines by: colour, varietal, region

 Your code should:
-  * be in Python
-  * have at least 3 unit tests with continuous integration via Travis or GitHub Actions
+  * have at least 3 unit tests, ideally with continuous integration via Travis or GitHub Actions
   * be well documented

 If you prefer, you may base your API on SPARQL queries of the OWL ontology in place of Cypher queries of the Neo4J database.